 - BDC financing through a Futurpreneur Canada application is not available to all persons, corporations, firms and companies who are already a BDC borrower.

 - No credit history and new to Canada?
 Please refer to our Newcomer program.

 - A business plan must fall within specified industry guidelines in order to be approved for financing.
 Examples of businesses which do not meet Futurpreneur industry guidelines include: businesses that are sexually exploitive or that feature sexually explicit entertainment, products or services; businesses that are engaged in or associated with illegal activities; businesses trading in countries that are proscribed by the Canadian federal government; and any other commercial activities inappropriate for government funding.
 For more details on Futurpreneur industry eligibility, click here.
-All BDC loans are subject to the eligibility criteria of the BDC.

 - Demonstrate that you have been discharged from bankruptcy for at least five years or one year after receipt of a Certificate of Full Performance in the case of a Consumer Proposal.

 - For establishments serving alcohol, a maximum of 49% of revenues can be generated from the sale of alcohol when same is consumed on-site.
 Exempt from this are producers such as craft breweries, wine and spirit producers, brew-it-yourself type locations.